 - Yous business address

 - And much more

 What Google Sees

-Yes. it’s natural for the average internet user to focus on the presentation of a website and not its back-end source code.
-But what if that front-end presentation is never seen?
-Because that’s exactly what happens to thousands and thousands of sites every year.
-They are buried on search rankings and fail to ever exhibit their favorable presentation to the masses.
-A pretty website can help with conversion rates, closing the deal, and keeping visitors on the site longer (decreasing bounce rate) but what it cannot do, is get them there in the first place.
-It’s not uncommon for aesthetically pleasing websites to have putrid code bases and result in contractors suffering the consequences to the nth degree.
-I’m talking about bankruptcy, loss of business, marital problems, and more.
-All because of a pathetically atrocious code base behind a nice looking visual.
+It’s natural for the average internet user to focus on the presentation of a website and not its back-end source code.
+But what if they never see the front-end presentation?
+Because that’s what happens to thousands and thousands of sites every year.
+They are buried on search rankings and fail ever to exhibit their good presentation to the masses.

 - Semantic Markup: Divides web elements into basic categories